GravityLabGeo/stacjs/README.md

-<h2>Javascript library for STAC SpatioTemporal Asset Catalog</h2>
+<h2>Javascript library for STAC (SpatioTemporal Asset Catalog)</h2>

-Basic javascript library for navigating STAC static catalogs.
+This is a basic javascript library for navigating STAC static catalogs, coupled with a basic navigaton web app for exploring static catalogs.

 <strong>Warning: </strong>This is very much a work in progress implementing against a schema specification that is also a work in progress.

-The stac.js library contains a data model representing the STAC static schema.
+This stac.js library contains a data model representing the STAC static schema.

 The stacb.html is an "application" that uses stac.js to browse a catalog.